ericzundel/steam_workshop_ledstrip_pico/README.md

 This is ripped off from the (Adafruit website neopixel example)[https://learn.adafruit.com/circuitpython-essentials/circuitpython-neopixel].
 I added a few functions to mimic my workshop from 2022 in C++.

+## lib/ directory

+The library files in the lib/ directory are for student convenience.
+They are currently compiled for CircuitPython 9